The municipality of Aalten and De Woonplaats are going to rent out rooms to status holders.

 Target

-Councilman Ted Kok is pleased with the cooperation with De Woonplaats.
-"As a municipality, we have a legal obligation to house a number of status holders each year.
-Renting out rooms to single status holders is a nice interim solution to meet this task."
+Alderman Kok is pleased with the collaboration with De Woonplaats.
+"As a municipality, we are legally obliged to house a certain number of status holders each year.
+Renting rooms to single status holders is a good interim solution to meet this target."